boobosua/unity-neko-signal/README.md

 ## Signal Tracker

-Monitor and debug your signals in real-time:

-1. **Open the Signal Tracker**: `Tools > Neko Indie > Signal Tracker`
+You can open the Signal Tracker window in Unity via `Tools > Neko Indie > Signal Tracker` to view active signals and subscribers.
-2. **View active signals**: See all signal types and their subscribers
-3. **Real-time monitoring**: Auto-refresh shows live subscription changes
-4. **Debug features**:
-   - Click GameObjects to select them in hierarchy
-   - See method names and lambda expressions
-   - Clear all signals for testing
-   - Filter and search signals

-**Signal Tracker Features**:

-- 📊 Live subscriber count and status
-- 🔍 Search and filter capabilities
-- 🎯 Clickable GameObjects for quick navigation
-- 🧹 Manual cleanup tools
-- ⚡ Real-time refresh with configurable rate

 ## Memory Management

-NekoSignal handles memory management automatically:

-- **Automatic Cleanup**: Signals are unsubscribed when GameObjects are destroyed
+Signal subscriptions are automatically cleaned up when GameObjects are destroyed. `[OnSignal]` methods are auto-unsubscribed.
-- **Lambda Handling**: Lambda expressions are properly tracked and cleaned up
-- **No Memory Leaks**: Built-in protection against common event system pitfalls
-- **Efficient Storage**: Uses multicast delegates for optimal performance

-**Best Practices**:

-- Subscribe in `OnEnable`, unsubscribe happens automatically
-- Use lambda expressions for simple, local event handling
-- Use method references for complex logic that might be reused
-- Monitor with Signal Tracker during development

 ## Requirements

-- Unity 2020.3 or later
+Requires Unity 2020.3 or later and NekoLib.
-- Instal NekoLib library

 ---